Sint Maarten Port Guide

 Typical Weather

-Sint Maarten enjoys a tropical climate with warm temperatures year-round, averaging around 80°F (27°C).
-The dry season runs from December to April, making it the best time to visit, while the rainy season from May to November can bring occasional showers and storms.
+Sint Maarten enjoys a tropical climate with warm temperatures year-round, averaging 80°F (27°C).
+The dry season from December to April is considered the best time to visit, while the rainy season from May to November can bring occasional showers and storms.

 What to Pack

-- Comfortable sandals for beach outings and exploring.
+- Swimsuit and beach towel for beach outings

 Heads Up

 Be mindful of your belongings, especially in crowded areas, as petty theft can occur.
-Also, keep an eye on the weather forecast during the rainy season to plan your activities accordingly.
+Additionally, plan your transportation in advance during peak tourist seasons to avoid long wait times.